-Section 2-3.
-Qualifications. (a) Each member of the Council shall be a registered elector at the time of nomination and election, or at the time of appointment to fill a vacancy, and shall have been a resident of the Town or any territory annexed to the Town for at least twelve (12) consecutive months immediately preceding such election or appointment.
+(a) Each member of the Council shall be a registered elector at the time of nomination and election, or at the time of appointment to fill a vacancy, and shall have been a resident of the Town or any territory annexed to the Town for at least twelve (12) consecutive months immediately preceding such election or appointment.
+[This subsection amended by a vote of the people held 4-2-96]

-- (b) No person who has been convicted of embezzlement, bribery, perjury, solicitation of bribery, or subornation of perjury, shall serve as a member of the Council. - (c) No person may serve in any combination of the offices of Mayor or Councilmember for more than fourteen (14) consecutive years nor be elected to any combination of the offices of Mayor or Councilmember for more than three (3) consecutive four (4) year terms.
-Provided, however, that no person may serve as Mayor for more than fourteen (14) consecutive years nor be elected as Mayor for more than three (3) consecutive four (4) year terms.
-Further provided that no person may serve as a Councilmember for more than ten (10) consecutive years nor be elected as a Councilmember for more than two (2) consecutive four (4) year terms.
+- (b) No person who has been convicted of embezzlement, bribery, perjury, solicitation of bribery, or subornation of perjury, shall serve as a member of the Council.
+[This subsection amended by a vote of the people held 4-2-96] - (c) No person may serve as Mayor or Councilmember, or any combination thereof for more than fourteen (14) consecutive years nor be elected as Mayor or Councilmember, or any combination thereof for more than three (3) consecutive four (4) year terms.
+No person may serve as Councilmember for more than ten (10) consecutive years nor be elected for more than two (2) consecutive four (4) year terms.
 No person completing the maximum length of service permitted by this Section shall be appointed or elected as Mayor or Councilmember until at least two (2) consecutive years shall have elapsed since such person's previous service on the Council.
-[This subsection amended by a vote of the people held 4-2-96.] - (d) Subsection (c) of this section shall not prevent any person who is a member of the Council on the effective date of this Charter from completing the term for which the person was elected or appointed. - Section 2-4.
+[This subsection amended by a vote of the people held 4-2-96.] - (d) Subsection (c) of this section shall not prevent any person who is a member of the Council on the effective date of this Charter from completing the term for which the person was elected or appointed.
+[This subsection amended by a vote of the people held 4-2-96] - Section 2-4.
 Term.
 Members of the Council shall be elected for four (4) year overlapping terms, with four (4) members elected at one (1) regular election, and three (3) members elected at the subsequent regular election.
-The members shall take office at the first meeting, regular or special, following their election and shall continue in office until their successors have been elected and have complied with Section 2-S, or a vacancy is earlier established. - Section 2-5.
+The members shall take office at the first meeting, regular or special, following their election and shall continue in office until their successors have been elected and have complied with Section 2-8, or a vacancy is earlier established. - Section 2-5.
 Compensation.
 The Councilmembers shall receive such compensation, and the Mayor shall receive such additional compensation, as the Council may prescribe by ordinance.
 The Council shall neither increase nor decrease such compensation during the member's term of office.
-Members, upon order of the Council, may be paid their actual and necessary expenses incurred in the performance of their duties of office. - Section 2-6.
-Financial Interest Prohibited. (a) For purposes of this section only, "contract" means any arrangement or agreement pursuant to which any land, material, service, or other thing of value, is to be furnished to the Town for a valuable consideration to be paid by the Town or sold or transferred by the Town. - (b) For purposes of this section only, "financial interest" means ownership of securities of a corporation, or of any beneficial interest in a partnership or firm, with which a contract is made, the aggregate amount of which securities or interest owned by the member and the member's family is ten (10) percent or more of any class of securities of such corporation or ten (10) percent or greater ownership in such partnership or firm. - (c) For purposes of this section only, "family" means the member's parents, siblings, spouse, and children, and the spouse of any of them.
+Members, upon order of the Council, may be paid their actual and necessary expenses incurred in the performance of their duties of office.

+Section 2-6.
+Financial Interest Prohibited.

+- (a) For purposes of this section only, "contract" means any arrangement or agreement pursuant to which any land, material, service, or other thing of value, is to be furnished to the Town for a valuable consideration to be paid by the Town or sold or transferred by the Town. - (b) For purposes of this section only, "financial interest" means ownership of securities of a corporation, or of any beneficial interest in a partnership or firm, with which a contract is made, the aggregate amount of which securities or interest owned by the member and the member's family is ten (10) percent or more of any class of securities of such corporation or ten (10) percent or greater ownership in such partnership or firm. - (c) For purposes of this section only, "family" means the member's parents, siblings, spouse, and children, and the spouse of any of them.